MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/components/Date.md

 - If the year field is not visible (i.e. ShowYear is false), then the DateValue will use the default year set as an input property.
 - If the day field is not visible (i.e. ShowDay is false), then the DateValue will use the default day set as an input property.

+Note, the output sanitisation uses the Date formula.
+This means when a year is input that is less than 1900, the year output will be the year input + 1900.

 ## Error Handling

 Below is a list of input cases that the date validation triggers an error for.